-The only other thing to say about kitchens is that, if you need to change the day it’ll be delivered that’s absolutely fine, but if this is done more than once within eight weeks of the delivery date then we’ll need to charge you £50 to cover the cost of storage, as it’s likely your kitchen will have already been made by this point.
-Also, if the dispatch date falls more than a year after you placed the order, we’ll change the cost of your kitchen to reflect our current prices.
+If you need to change the day your order will be delivered that’s absolutely fine, but if this is done more than once within eight weeks of the delivery date then we’ll need to charge you £50 to cover the cost of storage, as it’s likely your piece will have already been made by this point.
+Also, if, at your request, the dispatch date falls more than 6 months after you placed the order, we’ll change the cost of your order to reflect our current prices.

 We know that life can be busy, and waiting in for a delivery can get in the way.
-That’s why, for any order delivered with our white glove service, we’ll let you know a date two weeks before we deliver, as well as a three-hour timeslot two days beforehand.
-We’ll also give you a call on the day with a more precise time.
+That’s why, for any order delivered with our white glove service, we’ll get in touch beforehand to arrange a date and time that works for you.
 If your pieces are on the smaller side, we’ll deliver them through one of our approved couriers.

 While we’ll always do our very best to make sure your order is delivered on the day we say it will be, very rarely unforeseen delays can happen.
 It goes without saying that we’ll reschedule as soon as possible.
-Also, it can occasionally take us a bit longer to deliver to remote locations, such as the Scottish Highlands.
+Also, it can occasionally take us a bit longer to deliver to remote locations.
 And sometimes deliveries can come from different locations and arrive separately, but you won’t be charged extra for this.

 Cancellations and returns